Hermeneutics of the Second Vatican Council: Hermeneutics of continuity

-Hermeneutics of rupture
+Hermeneutics of discontinuity

-The hermeneutics of rupture, also known as the hermeneutics of discontinuity, tends to give value to the Council as an event, also in consideration of some particular characteristics of Vatican II: the absence of a specific historical purpose, the rejection of the originally Roman Curia-backed preparatory schemes, the assembly elaboration of the documents and also the perception of the Council as a crucial event by public opinion.
-This hermeneutics aims to valorise not only the documents approved by the Council, but also the debates within the assembly and the perception of the Council externally, by the faithful.

-Benedict XVI, a few months after his election as Pope, expressed a severe criticism of the hermeneutics of discontinuity:
+Benedict XVI criticized what he deemed to be the hermeneutics of discontinuity:

 The hermeneutics of discontinuity risks ending in a rupture between the pre-conciliar Church and the post-conciliar Church.
 It asserts that the texts of the Council as such are not yet the true expression of the spirit of the Council.
 They are the result of compromises in which, in order to reach unanimity, many old things that are now useless had to be dragged along and reconfirmed.
 However, the true spirit of the Council is not revealed in these compromises, but rather in the impulses toward the new that underlie the texts: they alone represent the true spirit of the Council, and starting from them and in conformity with them, one should move forward.
 Precisely because the texts would only imperfectly reflect the true spirit of the Council and its novelty, it would be necessary to go courageously beyond the texts, making room for the novelty in which the deepest intention, although still indistinct, of the Council would be expressed.
 In a word: it would be necessary to follow not the texts of the Council, but its spirit.